What do you desire?

 Self does not just go away when you become a Christian.
 Jesus, of course, may deliver you immediately from addictive behavior or misguided pursuits in your life, but you are yourself and have to honestly deal with you.
 Jesus must be your King.
 You can no longer think of yourself as your own.
 Paul tells us as much in 1 Corinthians 6: “you were bought with a price, therefore, honor God with your bodies” and 1 Corinthians 7, “you were bought with a price don’t become slaves to human beings.”

 When we deny Christ relationally, it is plainly put “pride and or selfishness.”
-Whether you are arrogant or in self-loathing, your focus is still on self and not Christ.
+Whether you are arrogant or in self-loathing, your focus is still on yourself and not Christ.
 Without a focus on Jesus, there will be no or little thirst for righteousness.
 Christ alone brings real balance to life.
 The unfocused unbalanced life survives by self-seeking to gain stability with self-effort.
 Rather than trust in Jesus through the denying of self by putting to death the deeds of the flesh (Self) in following the lead of the Holy Spirit.
-The truth is we all have tendencies to try to heal self rather than die to self and live in Christ.
+The truth is we all have tendencies to try to heal ourselves rather than die to ourselves and live in Christ.

 We do have things we must do– to believe is what we do.
 Jesus said this is the work the Father would have you do, to believe in the one He has sent.